DJDanl/cpp-docs.pt-br/docs/c-runtime-library/reference/lrint-lrintf-lrintl-llrint-llrintf-llrintl.md

 ## <a name="return-value"></a>Valor de retorno

-Se for bem-sucedido, retorna o valor arredondado integral de *x*.
+Se for bem-sucedido, retornará o valor arredondado integral do *x*.

 |Problema|Valor de|
 |-----------|------------|